Hampshire Cultural Trust believes that culture can play a key role in tackling one of the biggest issues facing our planet: climate change.

 The Green Team's pilot initiative has proven to be an outstanding success, achieving remarkable results in a relatively short timeframe with a limited number of people.
 And the team hasn’t finished yet.
 The hope is that this work at Chilcomb will inspire other Hampshire Cultural Trust sites to embrace the ethos of sustainability and environmental stewardship.

-Carbon Literate Organisation accreditation
+- Achieved Carbon Literate Organisation status

 In June 2022, Hampshire Cultural Trust was given bronze accreditation from the Carbon Literacy Project and became the first museum organisation in the south to achieve Carbon Literate Organisation status.